Bainsbe/unifyiq/unifyiq/README.md

     ```
     1. In any channel, type `@unifyiq <question>` to get the list of commands
         1. e.g. ```@unifyiq what is the status of project skynet```
+    2. For Mac, If there are any SSL errors that's preventing the server from starting, run the following command
+    ```commandline
+    /Applications/Python\ 3.10/Install\ Certificates.command
+    ```

 ## AWS / Cloud Setup